dominikmuller/D0ToK3pi/README.md

 ```

 If using zsh, this should be your `.zshrc` file, or if using oh-my-zsh, this can be added with the virtualenvwrapper plugin.

+> Note on zsh:
+> This should be a custom build, the one on LXPlus is buggy.

 After reruning your bashrc, you'll need to make a k3pi environment: